-He was a Senior Clinician Scientist in the Metabolic and Molecular Imaging Group, MRC Clinical Sciences Centre, Imperial College London until 2014, and is now based in the Computational, Cognitive and Clinical Neuroimaging Laboratory in the Division of Brain Sciences, at Hammersmith Hospital.
-A major theme of his current work is using functional MRI and body fat MRI to investigate appetite, eating behaviour and obesity, and the links with addictive behaviours, as well as the pathophysiology of genetic obesity, and hormonal and metabolic influences on and consequences of traumatic brain injury.
+He was a Senior Clinician Scientist in the Metabolic and Molecular Imaging Group, MRC Clinical Sciences Centre, Imperial College London until 2014.
+He is now based in the Centre for Neuropsychopharmacology in the Division of Psychiatry, and Computational, Cognitive and Clinical Neuroimaging Laboratory in the Department of Brain Sciences, at Hammersmith Hospital.
+He leads the PsychoNeuroEndocrinology Research Group investigating the neurobiology of the body-brain axis in modifying eating and addictive behaviours in obesity, and smoking and alcohol dependence

 et al., 2014, Obese patients after gastric bypass surgery have lower brain-hedonic responses to food than after gastric banding, Gut, Vol:63, ISSN:0017-5749, Pages:891-902